 Anti-Tamper (AT) is are measures that are intended to prevent and/or delay the exploitation of critical technologies in systems, training devices, and maintenance support equipment.
 AT measures are developed and implemented to protect Critical Program Information (CPI) in U.S. defense systems developed using co-development agreements; sold to foreign governments; or no longer within U.S. control.
 [1, 2]

 Website: DoD Anti-Tamper

-AT considerations and design needs to be initiated as early as possible during program development, preferably in the Technology Maturation & Risk Reduction (TMRR) Phase, in conjunction with the identification of program CPI: :
+Ant-Tamper considerations and design need to be initiated as early as possible during program development, preferably in the Technology Maturation & Risk Reduction (TMRR) Phase, in conjunction with the identification of program CPI: :

 - AT is also applicable to DoD systems during a Pre-Planned Product Improvement upgrade or a deployed system technology insertion; and

 - Additionally, AT should be specifically addressed in all transfer or sales of fielded systems and indirect commercial sales to foreign governments if those systems have CPI to protect.

-The Program Manager (PM) addresses AT in the Program Protection Plan which is submitted at Milestone B and updated at Milestone C. The PM also needs to develop a AT validation, Testing, and funding plan that should be included the Life-Cycle Sustainment Plan (LCSP) and the Acquisition Strategy.
+The Program Manager (PM) addresses AT in the Program Protection Plan (PPP) which is submitted at Milestone B and updated at Milestone C. The PM also needs to develop a AT validation, Testing, and funding plan that should be included the Life-Cycle Sustainment Plan (LCSP) and the Acquisition Strategy.

 The Anti-Tamper information included in the Program Protection Plan (PPP) should include: